 Some kids are natural leaders.
 (We all know that 3-year-old who organizes their playmates and is happy to take charge of whatever situation they are in.)
 Other children learn how to be a leader like they learn how to play a sport or an instrument.
 Regardless, here are some ways that parents can foster leadership qualities in their kids that will help them lead as they get older … and one or two things parents accidentally do that end up stifling leadership qualities in their kids.

 The Teacher of the Month award is designed to recognize an employee that exemplifies our core values, which are compassion, humility, integrity, loyalty and discipline.
-This month we are pleased to announce that our 2022 June National Teacher of the Month is Ms. Jordan of Little Sunshine’s Playhouse and Preschool of Scottsdale.
+This month we are pleased to announce that our 2022 October National Teacher of the Month is Ms. Mariah of Little Sunshine’s Playhouse and Preschool of Springfield at Cardinal.

 The Teacher of the Month award is designed to recognize an employee that exemplifies our core values, which are compassion, humility, integrity, loyalty and discipline.
-This month we are pleased to announce that our 2022 May National Teacher of the Month is Ms. Beth of Little Sunshine’s Playhouse and Preschool of The Woodlands.
+This month we are pleased to announce that our 2022 September National Teacher of the Month is Ms. Laurel of Little Sunshine’s Playhouse and Preschool of The Woodlands.

 Children are scared of things.
 That isn’t a surprise.
 But what are normal things for kids to be anxious about?
 When should parents think about talking to a doctor about their kids fears, and when can they rest assured that what their child is going through is developmentally appropriate?